 Go to top of page

 The education and wellbeing of our next generation is one of the government’s priorities.
-That’s why we’ve banned mobile phones in all public high schools.
+That’s why we’ve banned mobile phones and similar personal devices, like smart watches, in all public schools.

 Why ban phones in schools?